CirculatoryHealth/LoFTK/README.md

 **LoFToolKit** is a pipeline written in the BASH and Perl languages to identify loss-of function (LoF) variants using VEP and LOFTEE efficiently.
 It will aid in annotating LoF variants, select high confidence (HC) variants, state the homozygous and heterozygous LoF variants, and calculate statistics.

 All scripts are annotated for debugging purposes - and future reference.
-The scripts will work within the context of a certain Linux environment (in this case a CentOS7 system on a SUN Grid Engine background).
+The scripts will work within the context of a certain Linux environment (in this case a CentOS7 system on a SLURM Grid Engine background).
 As such we have tested LOFToolKit on CentOS7.

 --------------